 Awareness of suffering

 I have become acutely aware of my own suffering and those around me.
 It was a rough experience that brought me to this awareness.
 It is now clear to me how violence mixed with entertainment contributed to my inability to really appreciate the depth of others’ pain.
 Do you find pirate tales and movies entertaining?
 I did for much of my life.

 Chronic pain is misery that is endless.
 Put yourself in the shoes of those poor pirate prisoners and imagine how they must have felt.
 Consider the suffering of other people around you who are in chronic pain.
 There are plenty.
 In the U.S. alone there are over 100 million people in chronic pain.

 The first step of reprogramming your nervous system is awareness.
-There is nothing noble about pirates or the suffering they inflict.
-Become aware of how being desensitized to the pain of their victims affects your connection to the suffering of those around you.
+There’s nothing noble about pirates or the suffering they inflict.
+Become aware of how becoming desensitized affects your connection to the pain of those around you.
 If we are to evolve, issues such as these must be addressed both individually and as a society.
 Calling out the damage inflicted by packaging bad behavior under the guise of entertainment would be significant concrete step.